 PART-TIME OPTION (FLEXIBLE SCHEDULE WITH DAY, EVENING, AND WEEKEND CLASSES)

 Summer: May 6th, 2024

-Acupuncture and Chinese medicine were established thousands of years ago and have developed into a well-established, effective, and popular form of healing for countless patients around the world.
+Acupuncture and Chinese Herbal Medicine are a form of Traditional Medicine.
+They were established thousands of years ago and have developed into a well-established, effective, and popular form of healing for countless patients around the world.
 SCU’s Master of Acupuncture and Chinese Herbal Medicine (MAcCHM) program honors tradition, teaches students to treat individuals with a variety of conditions, and prepares students to formulate and prescribe therapies including acupuncture needling, cupping, moxibustion, herbal medicine, and more.

-SCU offers practitioner faculty, technologically advanced classrooms and labs, diverse clinical learning opportunities, and a fun and engaging college experience.
-As a well-studied health care methodology, acupuncture and Chinese medicine is a whole paradigm into itself, a way of thinking that can be combined with Western medicine or applied in evidence-informed ways to treat the whole person.
+SCU offers technologically advanced classrooms and labs, diverse clinical learning opportunities, and a fun and engaging college experience.
+As a well-studied health care methodology, acupuncture is a whole paradigm into itself, a way of thinking that can be combined with Western medicine or applied in evidence-informed ways to treat the whole person.

 Completion of SCU’s Master of Acupuncture and Chinese Herbal Medicine program prepares students to be eligible for the California Acupuncture Licensing Examination (CALE) and the National Certification Commission For Acupuncture And Oriental Medicine (NCCAOM), which enable students to become licensed.